Excerpt 3, A Seat for the Rabble

 “Why, Rose, we both know it’s a crime for royalty to soil themselves on Common land,” he replied in good humor.

 Sara watched the idiot from her perch in Caleb’s arms.
-“You don’t know any other words, Praise?”
+“Don’t you like to sing anything else, Praise?”

 Caleb must’ve seen her discomfort, because he told Praise there were faeries in weed patches along the main, and would he like to help him find them?

 Bram chuckled at the idiot as he ran.
-“Stupid Moonface,” he muttered, to the laughter of other boys their age.
+“Stupid Pebbleface,” he muttered.
+The other boys their age grinned wryly.

 “He don’t know there are no faeries,” laughed Pesh the Prince.
-The girl pitied the simpleton as he rolled in the grass like a dog.
+The girl pitied the simpleton as he rolled in the grass like a dog, repeating the rhyme.

 After a half hour in the sun, Thorn’s Keep rose above the fields and forestland outside Rosbury.
 Four stout sentry towers guarded a vine-strewn keep.
 Outside sprawled Old Sturdyroot, a withered oak tree said to be as old as a hundred lives of men.
 Around the familiar tree stump beneath it hovered a crowd of men-at-arms in tabards of black velvet worked with the sigil of a blood-red tree.